firebase/firebase-cpp-sdk/release_build_files/readme.md

 ## Release Notes

+### 8.4.0
+-   Changes
+    -   General: Updating Android and iOS dependencies to the latest.

 ### 8.3.0
 -   Changes
+    -   General: This release adds tvOS C++ libraries that wrap the community-supported Firebase tvOS SDK. `libs/tvos` contains tvOS-specific libraries, and the `xcframeworks` directory now includes support for both iOS and tvOS.
+The following products are currently included for tvOS: Auth, Database, Firestore, Functions, Installations, Messaging, Remote Config, Storage.
+    -   General: When building from source, the compiler setting of "no exceptions" on app is PRIVATE now and will not affect any other targets in the build.
     -   Firestore: Removed the deprecated `Firestore::RunTransaction(TransactionFunction*)` function.
 Please use the overload that takes a `std::function` argument instead.